-The Public Affairs Section at the U.S. Embassy in Santo Domingo will use the following criteria to evaluation all applications.
-After this initial review, the Public Affairs Section will submit the top proposals from the Dominican Republic to the global AEIF 2020 competition.
+The Public Affairs Section at the U.S. Embassy in Santo Domingo will use the following criteria to evaluate all applications.
+After this initial review, the Public Affairs Section will submit the top proposal from the Dominican Republic to the global AEIF 2022 competition.
 The proposals will be reviewed by a Selection Committee made up of regional and exchange program experts located at the Department of State in Washington, DC.
 Panelists will use the criteria below to review and evaluate applications.
 The strongest proposals will be recommended for funding.

 |Purpose and Summary, Description, and Implementation Plan||20 points|